-MDOT FUNDS-State Planning, and Resource Funding (SPR)
+MDOT Funds- State Planning, and Resource Funding (SPR)

 Work Element Funding Amount

 Program Management \$5,600

 Database Management \$4,446

 Long Range Planning \$15,181

 Short Range Planning \$5,557

-Other Planning \$5,448
+Other Planning \$4,448

 Total \$36,232

-The items that follow highlight the project areas that the NATS MPO staff will focus on throughout the fiscal year.
-This document is meant to inform the reader of the variety of projects that will be focused on in FY 2016.
-It should also be noted that there are many opportunities that come to the MPO staff that may not be specifically listed in the document that are related to the project areas that would complement the items currently identified.
+The items that follow highlight the project areas that the TwinCATS MPO staff will focus on throughout the fiscal year.
+It should also be noted that there are many opportunities that come to the MPO staff that may not be specifically listed in the document but may complement the project areas identified.

-Each page will identify: the project area that will be focused on, specific work areas, final products, and partners.
-The right column of the page will focus on more detailed programmatic tasks that the MPO staff will engage in that is utilized for accounting and billing purposes for SWMPC, MDOT, FHWA, and FTA.
+Each page will identify a particular project area and will discuss the specific work areas, final products, and partners.
+The right column of the page will focus on more detailed programmatic tasks that the MPO staff will engage in.
+This list is used for accounting and billing purposes for SWMPC, MDOT, FHWA, and FTA.